Management of obesity: Exercise

 With use, muscles consume energy derived from both fat and glycogen.
 Due to the large size of leg muscles, walking, running and cycling are the most effective means of exercise to reduce body fat.
 Exercise affects macronutrient balance.
 During moderate exercise, equivalent to a brisk walk, there is a shift to greater use of fat as a fuel.
 To maintain health, the American Heart Association recommends a minimum of 30 minutes of moderate exercise at least 5 days a week.

 The Cochrane Collaboration found that exercising alone led to limited weight loss.
 In combination with diet, however, it resulted in a 1 kilogram weight loss over dieting alone.
 A 1.5 kg loss was observed with a greater degree of exercise.
 Even though exercise as carried out in the general population has only modest effects, a dose response curve is found and very intense exercise can lead to substantial weight loss.
 During 20 weeks of basic military training with no dietary restriction, obese military recruits lost 12.5 kg.
 High levels of physical activity seem to be necessary to maintain weight loss.
 A pedometer appears useful for motivation.
 Over an average of 18-weeks of use, physical activity increased by 27% resulting in a 0.38 decrease in BMI.

 Signs that encourage the use of stairs as well as community campaigns have been shown to be effective in increasing exercise in a population.
-The city of Bogota, Colombia, for example, blocks off 113 km of roads every Sunday and on holidays to make it easier for its citizens to get exercise.
+The city of Bogotá, Colombia, for example, blocks off 113 km of roads every Sunday and on holidays to make it easier for its citizens to get exercise.
 These pedestrian zones are part of an effort to combat chronic diseases, including obesity.

 In an effort to combat the issue, a primary school in Australia instituted a standing classroom in 2013.

 There is evidence that exercise alone is not sufficient to produce meaningful weight loss, but combining dieting and exercise provide the greatest health benefits and weight loss on the long term.